Shopping with SNAP

 Apr 24, 2025

-How to Check If Cooking Spray is SNAP-Eligible
+How to Check If Cooking Spray Is SNAP-Eligible

 Besides cooking spray, you might be surprised to know that SNAP benefits cover many of these items: